kafka-ops/julie/docs/futures/what-acl-management.rst

 Consumer definition with principal "User:App0" and consumer group name "foo".

 In the default mode the KTB will create dedicated ACL for each user and topic pair.
-For organisations that aim not to have dedicated pair or rules the KTB offer the option to optimise the number of ACLs using prefixed rules.
+For organisations that aim not to have dedicated pair of rules the KTB offer the option to optimise the number of ACLs using prefixed rules.

 The optimised ACLs/RBAC can be enabled using the *topology.acls.optimized* configuration property.